ronaldvendelmans/citysdk-ld/index.md

 layout: home
 title: Home
 mainmenu: Home
+published: true
 ---

-# CitySDK Linked Data API endpoint Amsterdam, the Netherlands
+# Endpoint Amsterdam, the Netherlands

-This unified REST API gives access to unified data from different sources available on a per-object basis.
-The JSON and RDF API is written in Ruby + Sinatra.
-Data is stored in PostgreSQL/PostGIS database.
-Documentation and source code can all be found on GitHub and there’s also a Ruby API gem.
+_adding scalability to real-time open data_

+This webservice offers unified and direct access to open data from government, commercial and crowd sources alike.
+As interface it is adopted as standard by 6 European cities in the Project CitySDK.

 A list of available data in this endpoint can be seen via [data]({{ site.baseurl }}/data) and the [map viewer]({{ site.baseurl }}/map).